 The Company will be required to raise additional capital to fund its operations and will continue to attempt to raise capital resources from both related and unrelated parties until such time as the Company is able to generate revenues sufficient to maintain itself as a viable entity.
 These factors have raised substantial doubt about the Company's ability to continue as a going concern.
 These financial statements are presented on the basis that we will continue as a going concern.
 The going concern concept contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
 The financial statements do not include any adjustments that might be necessary if the Company is unable to continue as a going concern.
 There can be no assurances that the Company will be able to raise additional capital or achieve profitability.
-However, the Company has approximately 6.2 million warrants outstanding in which the Company can reset the exercise price substantially below the current market price.
+However, the Company has 6,250,000 Series D warrants outstanding in which the Company can reset the exercise price substantially below the current market price.
+Similarly, the Company could reverse split the stock to raise the stock price above the warrant exercise price.
+The warrants are specifically not affected and do not split with the shares in the event of a reverse split.
 These consolidated financial statements do not include any adjustments that might result from repricing the outstanding warrants.